Yuvrender-Gill/leth/README.md

 the default network to connect to is `default`. if you wish to connect to another network (as specified in config.json), use `leth deploy --network network_name`

 see config.json for example network configurations.

+# example

+for an example please see [this repo](https://github.com/noot/token) using leth to write tests for a simple token contract.